-The Horse Show Committee coordinates and manages the horse shows and horse sales during the San Antonio Stock Show & Rodeo.
+The Horse Show Committee coordinates and manages the horse shows to include Charreada and Ranch Rodeo as well as horse sales during the San Antonio Stock Show & Rodeo.
 The committee also handles the unloading, stalling and loading of horse show exhibitors and PRCA contestants and their animals.
 This includes checking animal health papers on all horses entering the grounds.
 The committee operates the feed store that supplies needs for the horse and livestock exhibitors, the PRCA contestants and the Petting Zoo and Family Fair attractions.
 The committee hosts the Horse Show and educates visitors about the equine industry through the Horse Discovery exhibit located in the Expo Hall.

 The Hospitality Committee extends a warm welcome to guests as they enter and move about the grounds.
 It is the goal of the Hospitality Committee to ensure that all guests enjoy their rodeo experience.
 This is accomplished by being highly visible, extremely helpful and very approachable.
 The committee supports the efforts of the Marketing Department by providing attendees with up-to-date information, schedules and maps, as well as aiding guests in locating their destinations, ATM machines, lost family members and more.
 The Hospitality Committee embodies the true spirit of the San Antonio Stock Show & Rodeo by delivering extraordinary service with a smile.